 80% of the loan for the purchase of the property and then 15% is taken out as a HELOC or home equity loan.
 The remaining 5% is put down by the buyer.

-Pros of a Piggyback Loan
+Benefits of a Piggyback Loan

-Here are a few reasons why getting a piggyback loan could be beneficial for you:
+Reasons why getting a piggyback loan could be beneficial for you:

 You can avoid paying private mortgage insurance or PMI as part of your monthly payments